geminiann09017 — Announcement

 We toured ancient caves and witnessed countless petroglyphs in Orongo.
 Additionally, we had the opportunity to participate in a discussion given by native archaeologists who educated us in the latest discoveries from this triangular island.

-Our trip was made jointly with the University of Concepción, whose professor Carmen Gloria Jimenez, member of the Teachers in Space program and candidate to become the first Chilean to fly in space, supported the sessions on solar and nightime observations and also offered talks to the interestedcommunity.
+Our trip was made jointly with the University of Concepción, whose professor Carmen Gloria Jimenez, member of the Teachers in Space program and candidate to become the first Chilean to fly in space, supported the sessions on solar and nighttime observations and also offered talks to the interested community.

 Finally, we can proudly say that since August 7th, the William Mulloy Library Museum has all the computer equipment necessary so that the Gemini Virtual Tour will be available to the community at no charge.
 This, along with our visit, is part of the International Year of Astronomy (IYA), during which the Gemini Observatory has reached places in Chile that we have never serviced before.
 To circulate astronomy at Easter Island is a perfect destination since next July their residents will have the privilege of witnessing a total solar eclipse.